redbaron14n/Adiabatic-Flame-Temp/README.md

 If there are only two reactants, you may ignore "Ratios of Other Reactants", otherwise, enter the integer ratio of the listed reactants (i.e., for air, Nitrogen: 78, Oxygen: 21, Argon: 1)

+Enter the temperatures at which reactants enter the system in final boxes.

 Press "Update Graph" button once you have made desired selections.

 ### Compound Data